iesl/box-embeddings/README.md

 We welcome all contributions from the community to make Box Embeddings a better package.
 If you're a first time contributor, we recommend you start by reading our [CONTRIBUTING.md](https://github.com/iesl/box-embeddings/blob/main/.github/CONTRIBUTING.md) guide.

+## 💡 News and Updates
+Our library `Box Embeddings` will be officially introduced at EMNLP 2021!

 ## 🤗 Acknowledgments
 Box Embeddings is an open-source project developed by the research team from the